nsrau/azure-docs.it-it/articles/notification-hubs/notification-hubs-aspnet-backend-ios-apple-push-notification-service-apns-rich.md

     return YES;
     ```

-14. Sostituire l'implementazione seguente per fare in modo che `application:didRegisterForRemoteNotificationsWithDeviceToken` tenga in considerazione le modifiche all'interfaccia utente dello storyboard:
+14. Sostituire l'implementazione seguente per per `application:didRegisterForRemoteNotificationsWithDeviceToken` prendere in considerazione le modifiche dell'interfaccia utente dello storyboard:

     ```objc
     // Access navigation controller which is at the root of window